Structures: Yearly Meeting

-The Standing Committee of Yearly Meeting is entrusted with the general care of matters affecting the Society as a whole during the intervals between Yearly Meetings, and is also empowered to take certain actions by the terms of various Friends’ Trusts.
-It reports its proceedings annually to Yearly Meeting, and its decisions and minutes are included as an appendix to theMinutes of Yearly Meeting.
+The Standing Committee of Yearly Meeting is entrusted with the general care of matters affecting the Society as a whole during the intervals between yearly meetings, and is also empowered to take certain actions by the terms of various Friends’ Trusts.
+It reports its proceedings annually to Yearly Meeting, and its decisions and minutes are included as part of the Minutes of Yearly Meeting.

-The Standing Committee consists of:
+The Standing Committee membership consists of:

 - The previous Yearly Meeting Clerk, during the year after ending service;

-- The Yearly Meeting Assistant Clerk if there is one:;
+- The Yearly Meeting Assistant Clerk if there is one;

 - The Yearly Meeting Treasurer;